 Explore Cities Along the Northeast Corridor

-We’ve got some highlights for you from Boston to Richmond.
-Below are a few of our recommendations, but be sure to explore them on your own and report back to us your favorite restaurants, shops, museums, cultural sites!
+We’ve got some highlights for you to check out on your next trip to Boston, Richmond, and places in-between.
+Below are a few of our recommendations, but be sure to explore them on your own and report back to us your favorite restaurants, shops, and cultural sites!

 - New York: Get into a New York state of mind and experience the unbeatable energy of the Big Apple.
-We recommend the unique train car atmosphere of Le Train Bleu for brunch on the top of Bloomingdale’s, followed by a cruise down the Hudson on the Zephyr for some prime picture taking of Lady Liberty.
-Don’t forget to check out Top of the Rock for some stunning views, and a visit to Genuine Liquorette for some adult beverages.
+For those looking for a chic NYC breakfast experience, check out Balthazar to see why it’s been called “one of the most spectacular places to enjoy brunch in New York City.”
+Afterwards, take a cruise down the Hudson on the Statue of Liberty Express for some prime picture taking of Lady Liberty, and don’t forget to check out Top of the Rock for some more stunning views.